SNAP Benefits in Pennsylvania: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Pennsylvania

-Your eligibility for SNAP is tied to your household's gross monthly income.
-In Pennsylvania, the income limits are set at 200 percent of the federal poverty level, thanks to a policy called Broad-Based Categorical Eligibility.
+Your eligibility for SNAP benefits in Pennsylvania and the amount you can receive depend on your household's gross monthly income.
+The income limits are based on 200 percent of the federal poverty level because the state uses Broad-Based Categorical Eligibility.

-The amount you can receive depends on your household size.
-Maximum benefit amounts are guided by the USDA's Thrifty Food Plan.
-The figures below are for the fiscal year running from October 1, 2024, to September 30, 2025.
+Maximum benefit amounts come from the USDA Thrifty Food Plan.
+The figures below for Pennsylvania SNAP benefits 2025 are effective from October 1, 2024, to September 30, 2025.

 Gross Monthly Income Limit: $2,510